Election Information for NM Voters

 [New Mexico districts thumbnail] Want to know what district you're in or who your legislators are?
 Type your address into Find My Legislator on the legislative website.
 Or use the Voter Information Portal at the Secretary of State's office.

 Just want to browse all the district maps?
-The LWVNM has interactive maps and data for New Mexico's political districts: see LWVNM District Maps.
+We have interactive maps and data for New Mexico's political districts: see LWVNM District Maps.